 - 21% uptick in profitability

-Morgan narrows down similar findings that support the idea that an improved employee experience translates to a better customer experience.
-He reports that companies who prioritize employee experience are also 2x as frequent in the American Customer Satisfaction Index and 2.1x as likely to be on Forbes’ World’s Most Innovative Companies list .
+In addition, Morgan shared findings that support the idea that an improved employee experience translates to a better customer experience.
+He reports that companies who prioritize employee experience management are also two times as frequent in the American Customer Satisfaction Index and more than two times as likely to be on Forbes’ World’s Most Innovative Companies list .

 “We used to prioritize our stakeholders as shareholders first, customers second, and employees third.
 We now realize we had it backward.
 If we put employees first, they in turn take care of our customers, and they in turn take care of our shareholders.”